 Here are three important ways focusing on customer experience will improve your business:

+Customers are becoming less and less loyal.
 Gathering customer feedback can help pave a way for you to create an optimal customer experience, one which inspires customer happiness, loyalty, and positive word-of-mouth.
-And you want to begin delivering a high level of individualized customer experience today because, by the end of this decade, customer experience is predicted to overtake price and product to become the number one differentiator for brands.
+And you want to begin delivering a high level of individualised customer experience today because, by the end of this decade, customer experience is predicted to overtake price and product to become the number one differentiator for brands.

 Reducing churn and increasing your number of brand advocates can have a huge impact on your bottom line: increasing customer retention rates by just 5% can increase profits by 25% to 95%.
 Gathering critical customer feedback not only provides insights into issues your customers may have with your products or services but also informs you about their perception of your overall performance and understand where you need to make improvements in order to better meet their individual needs.